-- RAVE solenoid

-- Pressure relief hose

-- Pressure reliet nose

-Install hose pincher here
+- RAVF solenoid - Pressure relief hose Install hose pincher here

 Reconnect the solenoid and disconnect the AMP plug connector number 4 on the MPEM.

 Using a multimeter, check resistance value between terminals 20 and 23.

 If resistance value is correct, try a new MPEM.
 Refer to MPEM replacement procedures elsewhere in this section.